almalkiashwaq0/Analysis-of-Saudi-Jop-application/README.md

 ## 📊 Key Insights

 1️⃣ **Gender Requirements**
-   - We found a close gender requirement gap, where job postings open to both genders achieved the highest share at 39.9%, followed by male-only roles at 32.7%, and female-only roles at 27.4%, as shown in the chart below.
+   - We found a close gender requirement gap, where job postings open to both genders achieved the highest share at 39.9%, followed by male-only roles at 32.7%, and female-only roles at 27.4%, *(as shown in the chart)*.
 <p align="center">
   <img src="Images/Gender.png" alt="Gender Requirement Distribution" width="450">
 </p>